Create an ERC-20 Token

-In this tutorial, an ApeWorX core developer walks through how to compile cookie cutter and Vyper files in preparation for testing and deploying.
-This how-to series also outlines all 6 standard interfaces of ERC-20 and functions.
+In this tutorial, an ApeWorX core developer walks through how to compile cookie-cutter and Vyper files in preparation for testing and deploying.
+This how-to series also outlines all six standard interfaces of ERC-20 and their functions.

-We are going start with ape to create a smart contract project.
-This project comes with a smart contract, configuration file and testing scripts.
+We are going to start with ape to create a smart contract project.
+This project comes with a smart contract, configuration file, and testing scripts.

-We make use of ape-template to custom create your own project to your liking.
-The goal of the tutorial is to help you create your first ERC-20 Token and explain each part of the smart contract.
+We make use of ape-template to custom-create your project to your liking.
+The tutorial aims to help you create your first ERC-20 Token and explain each part of the smart contract.

-Ape-template is made with cookiecutter so you can personalize the project to you and your preferences.
+Ape-template is made with cookie-cutter so you can personalize the project to your preferences.

-To get started we going to clone the template.
+To get started, we are going to clone the template.

-Change Directory into the cloned repo in a your favorite IDE (integrated development environment) to take a look at what we are working with.
+Change Directory into the cloned repo in your favorite IDE (integrated development environment) to look at what we are working with.

 The CLI will prompt you to change the variable names to make your own:

-If you like default names for each one, just press enter and it will keep the default names.
+If you like the default names for each one, press enter, and it will keep the default names.

 The project should be created under a directory with your project_name.